Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

 Perhaps the moral of the story here is that when it comes to classifying ideals, Stone duality suggests support should be open, in which case classification is a natural byproduct.
-There are two pseudo-dual topologies (and Hochster dual if things play nice) on the Balmer spectrum (and sometimes more, for example, the patch topology).
+There are two pseudo-dual topologies (Hochster dual if things play nice) on the Balmer spectrum (and sometimes more, for example, the patch topology, see \cite{BG25}).
 Of course, when the Balmer spectrum is spectral, they are easily identified via Hochster duality, but that may not always be the case!

 \Cref{thm:thmA} answers the first question, so far so good.
 For the second, Huang--Vashaw's example \cite[Example 7.7]{HV25} shows that the answer to the second question cannot be ``always''.
 Indeed, the frame of semiprime thick $\otimes$-ideals is spatial, but not always coherent.
-Recall that a principal semiprime thick $\otimes$-ideal is one generated by single elements, so of the form $\langle x\rangle_s$, the smallest semiprime thick $\otimes$-ideal containing $x\in\catK$.
+Recall that a principal semiprime thick $\otimes$-ideal is one generated by a single element; so of the form $\langle x\rangle_s$, where the notation stands for the smallest semiprime thick $\otimes$-ideal containing $x\in\catK$.
 In the commutative case these always form a compact generating sublattice of the lattice of semiprime (i.e.,\ radical) thick $\otimes$-ideals.
 In the noncommutative case, however, these may not form a sublattice of $T_s(\catK)$ or may not consist of compact elements.
 We denote the sub-poset of principal semiprime thick $\otimes$-ideals by $t_s(\catK)$, and call it the \textit{principal part} of $T_s(\catK)$.
-Reframing the second question lattice-theoretically, the equivalent question becomes:
+Re-framing the second question lattice-theoretically, the equivalent question becomes:

 \begin{question} When is $T_s(\catK)$ a coherent frame, with its sublattice of compact elements precisely $t_s(\catK)$, the sub-poset of the principally generated semiprime thick $\otimes$-ideals? \end{question}